 To help you find the right student loan option for you, we’ll discuss a couple of marketplaces where you can find local credit unions and a couple of national credit unions that offer private student loans directly.

-LendKey works with hundreds of banks and credit unions to give you the best deals based on your needs and eligibility.
+LendKey works with hundreds of banks and credit unions to give you the best student loan and refinancing deals based on your needs and eligibility.

-As of January 2018, its lender partners offer loans with variable and fixed interest rates as low as 4.19% APR and 5.36% APR, respectively.
-Those rates include an interest rate reduction of 0.25% for setting up autopay.
+As of July 2018, its lender partners offer student loans with variable and fixed interest rates as low as 4.70% APR and 5.36% APR, respectively.
+Its refinancing partners offer variable rates starting at 2.49% APR and fixed rates starting at 3.15% APR.
+All these rates include an interest rate reduction of 0.25% for setting up autopay.

 Loan limits and repayment terms can vary by credit union, but here are some other features LendKey’s lender partners offer: